Braedon Bowman: Jacksonville Jaguars

 On May 1, 2016, Bowman signed with the Jacksonville Jaguars as an undrafted free agent.
-On September 3, 2016, he was released by the Jaguars.
+On September 3, he was released by the Jaguars.

 New York Jets

 On September 4, 2016, Bowman was claimed off waivers by the New York Jets.
 On September 13, he was waived by the Jets but was re-signed on September 23.
-He was placed on injured reserve on October 22, 2016, with a torn ACL.
+He was placed on injured reserve on October 22, with a torn ACL.

 On May 30, 2017, Bowman was waived by the Jets.

 New Orleans Saints

 On August 12, 2017, Bowman was signed by the New Orleans Saints.
-On September 2, 2017, Bowman was waived by the Saints.
+On September 2, Bowman was waived by the Saints.

 Los Angeles Chargers

 On September 6, 2017, Bowman was signed to the Los Angeles Chargers' practice squad.
-He was released on November 15, 2017, but was re-signed two days later.
-He signed a reserve/future contract with the Chargers on January 1, 2018.

-On September 1, 2018, Bowman was waived by the Chargers.
+He was released on November 15, but was re-signed two days later.
+Bowman signed a reserve/future contract with the Chargers on January 1, 2018.
+On September 1, Bowman was waived by the Chargers.

 Birmingham Iron

-For 2019, Bowman joined the Birmingham Iron of the Alliance of American Football.
+For the 2019 campaign, Bowman joined the Birmingham Iron of the Alliance of American Football.
 He was placed on injured reserve on February 14, 2019.
-He was activated from injured reserve on March 19.
-The league ceased operations in April 2019.
+Bowman was activated from injured reserve on March 19.
+The league ceased operations in April of the same year.

 New Jersey Generals

-Bowman was selected by the New Jersey Generals in the 34th round of the 2022 USFL draft.
+Bowman was selected by the New Jersey Generals in the 34th round (Round of TEs) of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 12 with a quadriceps injury.

 Bowman re-signed with the Generals on July 14, 2023.
 The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

 Houston Roughnecks

-On January 5, 2024, Bowman was drafted by the Houston Roughnecks during the 2024 UFL dispersal draft.
+On January 5, 2024, Bowman was selected by the Houston Roughnecks during the 2024 UFL dispersal draft.
 He signed with the team on February 27.
-He was released on July 23, 2024.
+Bowman was released by Houston on July 23.